-Edgar Kunz is the author of the forthcoming poetry collection "TAP OUT" (Houghton Mifflin Harcourt, 2019).
-His work has received fellowships and awards from the National Endowment for the Arts, the Academy of American Poets, the MacDowell Colony, the Bread Loaf Writers’ Conference, Vanderbilt University and Stanford University, where he was a Wallace Stegner Fellow.
-His poems appear widely, including in Ploughshares, AGNI, New England Review, Narrative, Gulf Coast and the Best New Poets series.
-He lives in Baltimore, Maryland, where he is a visiting lecturer in poetry and short fiction at Goucher College.
+Edgar Kunz is the author of the poetry collections "Tap Out" (Mariner, 2019), a New York Times "New & Noteworthy" pick, and "Fixer," forthcoming from Ecco/HarperCollins in August 2023.
+His writing has been supported by fellowships and awards from the National Endowment for the Arts, the Maryland State Arts Council, MacDowell, the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Vanderbilt University (where he earned his MFA) and Stanford University, where he was a Wallace Stegner Fellow.
+His poems appear widely, including in The New Yorker, The Atlantic, Poetry, Ploughshares and American Poetry Review.
+He lives in Baltimore and teaches at Goucher College.

 Beth Ann Fennelly